 Do you or someone you know have allergies to common household pets?
-Did you know that household members who are allergic to their pet is one of the top 10 reasons why pets are relinquished to shelters?
+Did you know that household members who are allergic to their pets are one of the top 10 reasons why pets are relinquished to shelters?
 We can help by providing you with the information you need!

-These students were responsible for finding and compiling credible information that were published in peer-reviewed articles by experts in their field.
-They used this project to meet their graduation requirements, and are now Masters of Public Health with a focus on Veterinary Public Health.
+These students were responsible for finding and compiling credible information that was published in peer-reviewed articles by experts in their field.
+They used this project to meet their graduation requirements in 2013, and are now Masters of Public Health with a focus on Veterinary Public Health.

 Three publications were created to help people manage the 'allergens' that cause allergic reactions of household members (or people who may visit your home) to your pet.
 There is one for those who are:

-This kind of collaboration is one example of how the One Health Workforce Development Program can help train students involved in keeping pets and people healthy at home.
-We are now able to share this expertly researched information through the Sustaining Healthy Communities Program.
+This kind of collaboration is one example of how partnerships can help train students involved in keeping pets and people healthy at home.
+We are now able to share this expertly researched information.
 This information can be passed along to any One Health Family Member, or anyone else who needs it.